SamJUK/car-insurance/README.md

 - Car details in data output
 - Improve code (abstract into different functions for sections / points etc)
 - Output a link to continue with the quotes
+- Ability to search multiple registrations at a time

 ## Settings
 ### Section1